-If the CS is unable to upload the SVs (the CS is unavailable or the SV is unable to accept and process the upload), each SV shall individually transition to short-term extended operations and eventually to long-term extended operations (based on time from each SV's last upload) as defined in paragraph 6.2.3.2 and 6.2.3.3, and as further described throughout this IS.
-As time from upload continues through these three operational intervals, the user range error (URE) of the SV will increase, causing a positioning service accuracy degradation.
+If the CS is unable to upload the SVs (the CS is unavailable or the SV is unable to accept and process the upload), the user range error (URE) of the SV will increase as time from upload continues, causing a positioning service accuracy degradation.
+Each SV shall continue to maintain normal operations during a period that will nominally extend to at least 60 days from upload but may be shorter.
+Any SV that enters extended navigation following this normal operations period shall individually transition to short-term extended operations and subsequently to long-term extended operations (based on time from the SV's last upload) as defined in paragraph 6.2.3.2 and 6.2.3.3, and as further described throughout this IS.

-6.3.5 Autonomous Navigation Mode.
+6.3.5 Autonomous Navigation Mode